RifeX-LA/sysinfo/README.md

 ## Build

-Configure `CMakeLists.txt` in project directory by setting BOOST_ROOT variable to path, where boost_"ver" directory is located.
+Configure `CMakeLists.txt` in project directory by setting `BOOST_ROOT` variable to path, where the boost_"ver" directory is located.
 For example:
 ```cmake
 set(BOOST_ROOT "C:/")
 ```